-Whichever reason, the name Canada Hill stuck, and by the end of the 20th century the whole stretch of hill was being referred to as 'Canada Hill'.
+Whichever reason - or perhaps a combination of all the above - somehow the name Canada Hill stuck in the minds of most people, and by the end of the 20th century the whole stretch of hill was being referred to as just 'Canada Hill'.

 There are also several villages and residential sites on top of and around Canada Hill.
 Located at the very top is Kampong Lereng Bukit, a village (Kampong).
-Further south from it is Lopeng at Jalan Hainam, Hillstone Garden, Lai Pau Garden, Hilltop Garden, Grand Park, Bumiko and Bunga Tanjong residences (by this end the location is at Tanjung Lobang).
+Further south from it is Lopeng at Hainam Road, Hillstone Garden, Lai Pau Garden, Hilltop Garden, Grand Park, Bumiko and Bunga Tanjong residences (by this end the location is at Tanjong Lobang).

 Canada Hill can be considered a first experience of the rainforest, to anyone who haven't experience it.
 It is easily accessible, literally right next to town, and is full of natural rainforest fauna growth and pathways within for explorers looking for a quick adventure.
 About a 10-15 minute walk from any of the major hotels in the city center would reach it, and exploration is quick and cheap.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The only real hazard is crossing the roads and potential falls from steep paths.

 Local legend had it that a cave ran from Tanjong Lobang to Pujut, inhabited in the former days by two ferocious tigers so predatory that, from time to time, a young girl had to be thrown to them to appease their wrath.
 When the drilling of the first oil well was to take place in 1910, the then Miri populace feared that the well would penetrate the cave and awaken the tigers.
 This is, of course just a story and there is no record of such sacrifices ever taking place.

 Canada Hill has seen some landslides over the years.
-Recorded landslides occurred in the years 1963 (no date or other information), and on 13-Jan-1981, which resulted in 4 casualties.
+Recorded landslides occurred in the years 1963 (no exact date or other information), and on 13-Jan-1981 (during which time also resulted in the Lutong floods), that resulted in 4 casualties.

 Then a few weeks later on 30th January at about 1:05PM, another landslide on Canada Hill in Miri occurred about a kilmeter away from the last landslide at Kampong Lereng Bukit.
 In this incident, a smaller landslide occurred before a bigger one and there was sufficient warning and time for everyone to get out of the way.
 8 houses and properties were damaged.

-Another two landslides occurred on 22nd of January, 2014, when a section on the Padang Kerbau and Lopeng side of the hill, during the particularly heavy rainfall of that year.
+Another two landslides occurred on 22nd of January, 2014, when a section on the Padang Kerbau and Lopeng side of the hill facing east, during the particularly heavy rainfall of that year.